vitay/deeprl/document.md

 #### Comparison between A3C and DQN {-}

 1. DQN uses an experience replay memory to solve the correlation of inputs/outputs problem, while A3C uses parallel actor-learners.
 If multiple copies of the environment are available, A3C should be preferred because the ERM slows down learning (very old transitions are still used for learning) and requires a lot of memory.
 2. A3C is on-policy: the learned policy must be used to explore the environment.
-DQN is off-policy: a behaviour policy can be used for exploration, allowing to guide externally which regions of the state-action space should be explored.
+DQN is off-policy: a behavior policy can be used for exploration, allowing to guide externally which regions of the state-action space should be explored.
 Off-policy are often preferred when expert knowledge is available.
 3. DQN has to use target networks to fight the non-stationarity of the Q-values.
 A3C uses state-values and advantages, which are much more stable over time than Q-values, so there is no need for target networks.
 4. A3C can deal with continuous action spaces easily, as it uses a parameterized policy.
 DQN has to be strongly modified to deal with this problem.
 5. Both can deal with POMDP by using LSTMs in the actor network: A3C [@Mnih2016;@Mirowski2016], DQN [@Hausknecht2015, see @sec:deep-recurrent-q-learning-drqn].